-We look for business investment and further gains in corporate earnings to power the economy and equity markets.
-Our recently raised 2018 earnings forecast for S&P 500 companies is \$147.50 per share.
-Assuming a trailing 12-month PE ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,850-2,900 by year-end 2018.
+We recently raised our 2018 earnings forecast for S&P 500 companies from \$147.50 per share to \$152.50.
+Assuming a trailing 12-month PE ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,950-3000 by year-end 2018, 6-8% above current levels.
 We expect value to benefit from a more favorable interest rate environment for financials in 2018.
 Small caps may get a boost from the new tax law.
 Strong economic growth and attractive valuations may help EM equities offset tighter global monetary policy.
-We expect MLPs to benefit from strong domestic oil production and rich yields.
+We expect MLPs to benefit from strong domestic oil production and rich yields despite recent weakness.

-Sector F т v Θ 0 œ Rationale Large Growth Large caps receive relatively less benefit from tax reform, creating a relative opportunity for smaller cap companies despite the age of the economic cycle and repatriated overseas cash by large cap companies.
-We expect improving economic Large Value growth and better financials sector performance to help value reverse a decade of underperformance versus growth, based on the Russell indexes.
-Style/Capitalization Mid Growth Mid cap valuations have become attractive relative to large caps and we may see more pro mid cap merger and acquisition activity following passage of the new tax Style/Ca Mid Value • • • law.
+Sector F т v Θ 0 Ð Rationale Large Growth - • Large caps benefit relatively less from tax reform, though repatriated overseas cash by large cap companies is supportive.
+We expect improving economic growth, better financials sector performance, and lower relative valuations to help value Style/Capitalization Large Value • • - • begin to reverse a decade of underperformance versus growth, based on the Russell indexes.
+Mid Growth • Mid cap valuations have become attractive relative to large caps and we may see more pro mid cap merger and acquisition activity following passage of the new tax Style/Ca Mid Value - • • • law.
 Positive bias.
-Small Growth • - Small caps benefit from a likely reduction in the corporate tax rate and may actually be helped by potential changes in U.S. trade policy.
-An aging business cycle is the Small Value key risk.
-U.S. Stocks Among developed markets, we remain U.S. focused and are monitoring U.S. trade policy, earnings, international elections, and currency movements to assess international opportunities.
-U.S. valuations are relatively high.
-Region Large Foreign - • Though valuations are attractive, we continue to have structural concerns in Europe, where growth may be peaking.
+Small Growth • • - Small caps benefit from a lower corporate tax rate and may actual Small caps benefit from a lower corporate tax rate and may actually be helped by U.S. trade policy favoring domestic production.
+An aging business cycle is the key risk.
+Small Value • U.S. Stocks Among developed markets, we remain U.S. focused despite relatively high valuations.
+We are monitoring U.S. trade policy, earnings, and currency movements to assess international opportunities.
+Region Large Foreign - • • Though valuations are attractive, we continue to have structural concerns in Europe, where growth may be peaking.
 Our outlook for Japan is positive.
-Potential for Re Small Foreign • stronger U.S. dollar is a key risk.
+We do not expect Re Small Foreign • currency tailwind to persist.
 EM We expect strong economic growth and attractive valuations to help EM equities offset tighter global monetary policy.
-MLPs MLPs Strong oil production, rich yields, potential to play catch-up to oil, and deregulation indicate potential opportunity for suitable investors despite interest rate risk.
+MLPs MLPs - Strong oil production, rich yields, potential to play catch-up to oil, and deregulation indicate potential opportunity for suitable investors despite interest rate risk.